hypercore-one/ledger-app-zenon/az.md

 Support for the s y r i u s wallet is considered outside the scope of this project.
 A separate project can start the integration process as soon as phase 1 of this project is complete.
 Communication is done over USB or Bluetooth using an APDU.
 The APDU functions as a common interface between the Ledger and Host device and will be defined and implemented in phase 1.

-**Pillar migration**
+**Pillar/sentinel migration**

 Node operators have expressed the need to able to migrate their addresses.
-For complete support, node operators will need a way to move pillars from one address to another without dismantling them (and re-burning QSR, etc).
-Without this all existing pillars will forever stay in hot wallets.
+For complete support, node operators will need a way to move pillars/sentinels from one address to another without dismantling them (and re-burning QSR, etc).
+Without this all existing pillars/sentinels will forever stay in hot wallets.